wouterraateland/your-gift-hunt/packages/ygh-website/README.md

 You can also run `yarn develop:app` and `yarn develop:lambda` separately.

-This project is built upon react-advanced starter.
-For more information, check [their documentation](https://github.com/Vagr9K/gatsby-advanced-starter).
+This project is built upon gatsby-starter-netlify-cms.
+For more information, check [their documentation](https://github.com/netlify-templates/gatsby-starter-netlify-cms).